dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Some Dafny features are not supported by every target language.
 The table below shows which features are supported by each backend.
-An empty cell indicated that a feature is not supported, while a ✓ indicates that it is.
+An empty cell indicated that a feature is not supported, while an X indicates that it is.

 Note that this information is currently based on code inspection and is not yet guaranteed to be updated as features and backends are modified,